yaKsirhC/ccbill-restful-api/README.md

 # Unofficial API for the CCBILL RESTful API

 ## IMPORTANT NOTICE
-- This package is in Beta, IF YOU HAVE ANY ISSUES, PLEASE REPORT IN GITHUB!
+- This package is in Beta, IF YOU HAVE ANY ISSUES, PLEASE REPORT THEM IN GITHUB!
 - I receive no funding to create this, please contribute!

 ## Usage